JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 What are reversed-phase materials?

 Reversed-phase materials are the cornerstone of chromatography, acting as non-polar stationary phases crucial for the retention and separation of compounds.
-These materials, prominently including functionalized silica and polymers, are selected for their adaptability and efficiency across many separation challenges.
+These materials, prominently including silica and polymers, are selected for their adaptability and efficiency across many separation challenges.

 Collectively, these materials underpin the functionality of reversed-phase chromatography, facilitating the meticulous separation of compounds through their interactions with both the stationary and mobile phases.
 This separation mechanism is vital for the purification processes in pharmaceutical and biotechnological research, positioning reversed-phase materials as a fundamental component of preparative chromatography.